ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 ```

 # make.py script
 `make.py` is an `mbed/tools/` script used to build tests (we sometimes call them'programs') one by one manually.
 This script allows you to flash a board, execute and test it.
 However, this script is deprecated and will not be described here.
-Instead please use the `singletest.py` file to build mbed SDK and tests and run automation for test cases included in `mbedmicro/mbed`.
+Instead please use the `singletest.py` file to build mbed OS and tests and run automation for test cases included in `mbedmicro/mbed`.
-Note: The `make.py` script depends on existing mbed SDK and library sources, so you need to prebuild mbed SDK and other libraries (such as the RTOS library) to link 'program' (test) with mbed SDK and RTOS library.
-To prebuild mbed SDK, please use `build.py` script.
+Note: The `make.py` script depends on existing mbed OS and library sources, so you need to prebuild mbed OS and other libraries (such as the RTOS library) to link 'program' (test) with mbed OS and RTOS library.
+To prebuild mbed OS, please use `build.py` script.

 Please see a few ways to use `make.py` with the Freedom K64F board.

-* We need to build mbed SDK (in directory `mbed/build/`:
+* We need to build mbed OS (in directory `mbed/build/`:
 ```
 $ python build.py -t GCC_ARM -m K64F -j 8
 Building library CMSIS (K64F, GCC_ARM)